Tag Archives: Christianity

 Day Ten: Homeward bound!

-I am happy to report that hubby is resting and quite content being back home.
-I appreciate everyone that extended their love, prayers, and encouragement on our behalf.
-I may feel a bit worn out, but then again, I am one grateful woman.
+I am happy to report that hubby is resting and quite content to be back home.
+I appreciate everyone who extended their love, prayers, and encouragement on our behalf.
+I may feel a bit worn out, but I am, after all, a grateful woman.
 We have much to be thankful for.

 I once read, “It is hard to wrap your heart around trouble when it pierces your soul.”
 So when trouble comes knocking at your door, don’t walk it alone.
 Give it to God and reach out to others for encouragement and support.